UTMA & UGMA Accounts vs. 529 Plans

 See also: Should You Convert a UGMA or UTMA to a 529 Plan or Not?

-A 529 plan is the best option if the child will go to college, while a UGMA or UTMA account provides more flexibility if the child will not be going to college.
+A 529 plan is the best option if the child goes to college, while a UGMA or UTMA account provides more flexibility if the child does not.

 UGMA/UTMA Account Overview

-The UGMA was originally created as an alternative to trust funds for families that had limited assets.
-This was a way to leave a financial gift to a child in a custodial account.
-When new legislation was introduced in the 1980s, the plan was renamed to be the UTMA account.
+The UGMA was originally created as an alternative to trust funds for families with limited assets.
+It was a way to leave a financial gift to a child in a custodial account.
+When new legislation was introduced in the 1980s, the plan was renamed the UTMA account.
 This also expanded the definition of what property could be left to children through these accounts.

-These accounts are typically used to leave large sums of money or property to children that they can fully access until they become an adult.
-These accounts are used for much more than just money to pay for college and provide flexibility in what the child can use funds for when they reach adulthood.
+Parents usually utilize these accounts to gift their children a significant amount of money or property that they can entirely access until they reach adulthood.
+People use these accounts for much more than just paying for college, and they provide flexibility in what their children can use funds for when they reach adulthood.

 Overview of a 529 Plan

-A 529 plan was created for the specific purpose of providing money for a child to go to college.
-It’s exclusively a college savings tool and all of its benefits take place to pay for those types of expenses.
+A 529 plan was created to provide money for a child to go to college.
+It’s exclusively a college savings tool, and all its benefits are used to pay for those expenses.
 These plans provide tax-deferred growth and withdrawals for approved college expenses for the beneficiary.

-The plans can also be flexible as you can change the name of the beneficiary to a different child to pay for their college instead.
+The plans can also be flexible, as you can change the beneficiary’s name to a different child’s name to pay for college instead.
 This is helpful if one child doesn’t go to college or if you have leftover funds after the first finishes.
-You can also get the money out of the account and pay normal capital gains on the account at any time.
+You can also withdraw the money from the account and pay normal capital gains on the account at any time.

 How to Choose Between UTMA and 529 Plans